Hyundai Motor America: History

 In 2009, Hyundai announced the five-door hatchback variant of the Elantra compact sedan will carry the name Elantra Touring when it goes on sale in the spring as a 2009 model.

 In 2009, the Hyundai Genesis luxury sedan was named 2009 North American Car of the Year, the first for Hyundai.
 The Genesis has received a number of well-recognized automobile awards worldwide.
 It also won the 2009 Canadian Car of the Year after winning its category of Best New Luxury Car under $50,000.
 The Hyundai's V8 Tau engine in the Genesis, which develops 375 hp on premium fuel and 368 hp on regular fuel, received 2009 Ward's 10 Best Engines award.

 In 2009, four models from Hyundai and two from Kia, earned the Top Safety Award by the Insurance Institute for Highway Safety (IIHS).

 In 2009, Hyundai/Kia vehicles were named as "least expensive vehicles to insure".
-Hyundai/Kia vehicles were the least expensive to insure and occupied the 'top five' least expensive slots, said Insure.com.
+Hyundai/Kia vehicles were the least expensive to insure and occupied the "top five" least expensive slots, said Insure.com.

 In 2009, according to a preliminary report from the Environmental Protection Agency published in November 2009, which is based on 2009 pre-model year production projections provided by automakers, Hyundai, at an average of 23.4 mpgus, is the second most fuel-efficient automaker in America, after Honda's combined U.S. fleet of Honda and Acura models at an average of 23.6 mpgus.

 In 2010, a Consumer Reports reliability survey ranked Hyundai (including Kia) as the fourth-best automaker.
 The ratings reflect the performance, comfort, utility and reliability of more than 280 vehicles that the magazine recently tested.

 In 2010, the Hyundai Equus made its North American debut at the North American International Auto Show.

 In January 2012, the Hyundai Elantra was named the North American Car of the Year at the North American International Auto Show, selling more than 200,000 cars since the model's redesigned debut.

 In a move consistent with its plans to create a performance pedigree, the upwardly mobile Hyundai announced in August 2015 that it would launch a new high-performance brand called "N." The N brand is so named because Hyundai's research and development center is based in Namyang, South Korea.
 Though the company celebrated N's launch at the 2015 Frankfurt auto show, it did not disclose details at that time about any future performance vehicles that would wear an N badge.

+In November 2024, it was reported that the company's Chief Executive Officer, Jose Munoz will hold the new role of global co-CEO of Hyundai Motor Company beginning 1 January 2025.
+Munoz will be the first foreigner to hold such a high executive post in a giant South Korean conglomerate.
+The promotion is said to be credited to Munoz's resilience and strategies in pushing for record sales in the North America region.